slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Keep in mind that people change, but the past doesn't.' -- Becca Fitzpatrick*
 > *'You don't remember what happened.
-What you remember becomes what happened.' -- John Green* -->
+What you remember becomes what happened.' -- John Green* the present that helps to understand the past, not the past that helps to undertstand the present

+-->